 Interested high school seniors must register with the apprenticeship program and be placed with an approved shop before graduation.
 Over the course of the apprenticeship, students must demonstrate proficiency in a number of tasks; containing nearly 40 specific job functions, the list includes tasks related to engine repair, automatic and manual transmissions and transaxles, suspension and steering, and brakes.
 In addition to mastering these tasks, apprentices must meet a certain number of hours at school and in the shop in order for their tuition to be waived.

-In an effort to reduce the automotive industry technician shortage, the Independent Garage Owners of North Carolina (IGONC) is sponsoring the North Carolina Automotive Apprenticeship Program.
-Employers can participate at no cost and are able to interview and select their own apprentices. *Participating shops must be a member in good standing with IGONC.
+In an effort to reduce the automotive industry technician shortage, the Automotive Service and Tire Alliance (ASTA) is sponsoring the North Carolina Automotive Apprenticeship Program.
+Employers can participate at no cost and are able to interview and select their own apprentices. *Participating shops must be a member in good standing with ASTA.
 The North Carolina Automotive Apprenticeship Program is open to high school seniors who must register with the program and be placed with an approved shop prior to graduation from their high school.
-Registered apprentices receive an hourly wage, paid tuition and possible grant money, allowing them to get their automotive degree cost free.
-During the program, they will also be paid to obtain real world experience in an established automotive shop, under a season technician.
+Registered apprentices receive an hourly wage, paid tuition and possible grant money, allowing them to get their automotive degree cost-free.
+During the program, they will also be paid to obtain real-world experience in an established automotive shop, under a seasoned technician.
 Once completed, they will receive their degree, apprentice certification and Journeyman’s Card.